MirzaLeka/youtubePage/README.md

 ### **Next Crew Production official website**

 ##### Next Crew Production website is a sample of fully responsive website.
-It's built on technologies like Bootstrap, Sass, Jquery, ExpressJS and features elements like overlays, sliders, iframes, snackbars etc. Project receives new updates from time to time.
+It's built on technologies like Bootstrap, Sass, EcmaScript6, Jquery, Node, Express, GulpJS and features elements like overlays, sliders, iframes, snackbars etc. Project receives new updates from time to time.
 ##### Here's a preview of Next Crew Production website running on Heroku:
 https://nextcrewproduction.herokuapp.com/